DexterSung18/Pet-Shelter/README.md

   <p align="center">
     An app designed for workers in an animal shelter.
 It lets employees input dogs or cats and assign a vet to each animal.
-Two APIs are used to display dog and cat breed information.
+Two APIs are called from to display dog and cat breed information.
   </p>
 </div>